ichilton/fog/lib/fog/bigv/README.md

 This provider is currently under development and is work in progress.

-The servers functionality is working and functional.

-Control of discs & nics (embedded under servers) is in progress.

 There are currently no mocks or tests for this provider - those are coming soon.

 Use at your own risk - remember that usage of this provider could incur charges on your BigV account and could make modifications to any virtual machines etc you have in your BigV account.